Pflugerville, Texas: 2000 Census

-A small part lies within the Manor Independent School District.

 Economy and transportation

-In the 1980s and 90s, transportation officials were reviewing an abandoned Missouri-Kansas-Texas rail right-of-way, abandoned in 1976 for use as an alternative for I-35, Texas 130.
-As the 21st century approached, and development started in Pflugerville, the plans for the tollway was eventually moved to the east, as it would be too disruptive, splitting the town in half.

 In response to a recent influx of higher sales tax revenue, the City Council lowered the property tax rate annually from 2003 to 2014.
 In 2015 an increase in the property tax rate was announced for the first time in more than a decade, to pay for $53 million in transportation and park bond projects approved by voters in a 2014 bond election.

 While a mile-long stretch of Interstate 35 is often said by local media and residents to be in Pflugerville, the city of Austin actually controls this land, either as part of the city or through its extraterritorial jurisdiction.
 In November 2006, the first parts of a central Texas tollway system opened, including State Highway 130 and State Highway 45, increasing accessibility to Pflugerville.
 Approximately three miles of 130 run through Pflugerville, including the intersection of 45 and 130.

-One such development, Stone Hill Town Center, has opened, and includes Home Depot, Best Buy, SuperTarget, At Home, Bealls, Dick's Sporting Goods, PETCO, Ross Dress for Less, Office Depot, 24 Hour Fitness, Cinemark Theatres and a St. David's HealthCare 24-hour emergency care facility.
+One such development, Stone Hill Town Center, has opened, and includes retailers, a movie theater and a St. David's HealthCare 24-hour emergency care facility.
 With its close proximity to the Austin Executive Airport and SH 130, the connectivity of the area is attracting businesses and bringing jobs to Pflugerville.

 Before the Stone Hill development and the nearby Pfluger Crossing (a development that includes a Walmart Supercenter) opened their first stores in 2007, the city's two largest retailers were an Albertsons grocery store (which operated from 1996 to 2006) near Pflugerville High School and an H-E-B grocery store (operating since 2000) east of downtown.